moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 ![Click on the Connect Wallet button to connect your wallet to the Tanssi dApp.](/images/builders/deploy/dapp/deploy/deploy-2.png)

 Once connected, you'll see your address in the top-right corner.
-If you've connected multiple accounts and would like to to switch accounts, you can click on your address and choose an account from the dropdown menu.
+If you've connected multiple accounts and would like to switch accounts, you can click on your address and choose an account from the dropdown menu.

 ## Balance Verification {: #balance-verification }